antarktikali/gta3-img-builder/README.md

 ```

 Extracts the given archive and writtes the files to the given output directory.
-Also prints the path to the created files to the stdout.
+Also prints the paths to the created files to the stdout.
 These paths can be
 captured to create a files_list.txt which can be used when building a new
 archive so that the order of files would be the same as in the original
 archive.